-Everything you need to know about Texas wrongful death law, all in one place
+Everything you need to know about bringing a Texas wrongful death lawsuit, all in one place

 Everyone understands that if someone deliberately murders a loved one, the police will arrest that person and lawyers who work for the State of Texas will prosecute the murderer to the fullest extent of the law.

 But what happens when a loved one is killed by accident or through carelessness, rather than through a willful murder?
 The answer to this question is found in the Texas Wrongful Death Act.
 Frankly, most lawyers are reluctant to provide information to grieving family members about wrongful death law.
 Instead, they take a paternalistic approach, wherein they impliedly state, "I know what I'm doing, just trust me" while effectively keeping their clients in the dark.

 We think that's the wrong way to practice law and that a client has the right to know how their case is being handled and why.
 On that note, we have prepared the following material to thoroughly explain the ins-and-outs of Texas wrongful death law so that you can:

 - know how to file a wrongful death claim, and